 Unfortunately, people who find themselves in this position are unlikely to make any great headway by approaching Google directly.
 Google's search platform does not host or create the content in question, it merely indexes it.
 URLs can be reported to Google for removal from the search listings, but the request will only be honored if the article is in breach of privacy or other laws, which is unlikely to be the case here.
 The best initial approach is to contact the publisher of the article and ask them to withdraw it.
 See Google's useful guide to contacting a webmaster for tips on how to do this if the site does not have clear contact information.

 Dealing with legal research websites, court case search engines and other online publishers

 In many cases the publisher will remove the information, or add an amendment to say that the charges have been dropped, the individual's criminal record expunged, or that they were found not guilty if the case made it to court.
 However in many cases the outcome will be less positive; in fact many publishers have rules against unpublishing old content, stating that they will not rewrite history', and if it is a court case, unfortunately it is a matter of public record, and public record makes no distinction between whether the information is available in printed form or on the web.

 The good news is that even though the details of the case have to stay on public record, you can request that sites, such as public.resource.org for example, implement a small piece of code blocking the page from search engines, which will go some way towards resolving the issue.

-Clearing unpublished deleted court case information off Google
+How do you clear unpublished, deleted court case information off Google and other Search Engines